sirisian/ecmascript-types/README.md

 ```js
 var foo = uint8(65535); // Cast taking the lowest 8 bits so the value 255, but note that foo is still typed as any
 ```

+Many truncation rules have intuitive rules going from larger bits to smaller bits or signed types to unsigned types.
+Type casts like decimal to float or float to decimal would need to be clear.

 ### Function signatures with constraints